IssyYeung/Tamagotcha/README.md

 Open your favourite IDE, then open a terminal and cd to the directory where the project is stored and run the following commands:

+Start by deleting the site.db database inside the backend folder in order to wipe the current database.
+Then:

 Inside the project directory:

 1. pip install -r requirements.txt (To install backend dependencies)